pourghadiriHossein/laravel/README.md

-# Create Public Side In Laravel
+# Create Private Side In Laravel

 ## Create private-side-files and private folder
 - ### In public folder